 \subsection{IC Module}

-Firstly, the abnormal images of the IC module in the training and validation set are sent to the trained HCRF model.
-The output map of this step can be used to locate the diagnostically relevant regions and guide the attention of the network for classification of microscopic images.
+Firstly, the abnormal images of the IC module in the training and validation dataset are sent to the trained HCRF model.
+The output of this step can be used to extract the diagnostic areas and direct the network's attention to the microscopic image classification.
 The next step is to threshold and mesh the output probability map.
-If the attention area occupies more than $50\%$ of the area of a $256 \times 256$ patch, this patch is chosen as the final attention patch (this parameter is obtained by traversing the proportion from $10\%$ to $90\%$ using grid optimization method).
-The proposed HCRF-AM method emphasizes and gives prominence to features which own higher discriminatory power.
+If the attention area occupies more than $50\%$ of the area of a $256 \times 256$ patch, this patch is chosen as the final attention patch (this parameter is obtained by traversing the proportion from $10\%$ to $90\%$ using the grid optimization method).
+Hence, the proposed HCRF-AM method can emphasize and give prominence to features that own higher discriminatory power.

-Chemicals that are valuable for the diagnosis of gastric cancer, such as miRNA-215~\cite{deng2020mirna}, are also often expressed at higher levels in paracancerous tissue than in normal tissue~\cite{wang2018single}, indicating the significance of adjacent tissues for the diagnosis of gastric cancer.
-This suggests that it is not sufficient that only specific tumor areas for the networks are conserved.
-Hence, all the images in the IC module dataset as well as the attention patches are used as input.
-The patches that are most likely to contain tumor areas are given more weight.
+Chemicals that are valuable for the diagnosis of gastric cancer, such as miRNA-215~\cite{deng2020mirna}, are also often expressed at higher levels in paracancerous tissue than in normal tissue~\cite{wang2018single}, indicating the significance of adjacent tissues for gastric cancer diagnosis.
+It indicates that only specific tumor areas for the networks conserved are insufficient.
+At the same time, we have tried to use only the extracted attention regions as the abnormal input image, but the results obtained prove that this is not feasible.
+Thus, all the images in the IC module dataset as well as the attention patches are used as input, which means the patches that are most likely to contain tumor areas are given more weight.
 Meanwhile, the neighboring patches of the attention patches will not be abandoned.